 The Annual Tax on Enveloped Dwellings (ATED) is a tax on residential property worth more than £500,000 and owned by a ‘non-natural’ person.
 This is defined as a company, a partnership that has a corporate partner or member, or a collective investment scheme.
 It does not include trusts.
 Valuable reliefs from the ATED regime can be claimed in certain circumstances, including for property development, rentals to unconnected persons, and trading businesses.

-ATED returns and payments for 2022-23 are due by 30 April 2022.
+The ATED return and payment date for the 2023-24 period is 30 April 2023.
 The relevant charges are as follows:

 - Reliefs from ATED must be claimed.
 Penalties will be charged for late filing of the return, even if there is no ATED liability.

 - Be aware that a change of use of a property may mean amended ATED returns need to be filed.

 - Year-end tax planning for employers and employees.